-Are the Linux UNIX environment variables set correctly?
+Are the Linux and UNIX environment variables set correctly?

-On Linux and UNIX systems, the basic settings are made by the mqsiprofile command which is located in this directory: cyproduct install path>/bin
+On Linux® and UNIX systems, the basic settings are made by the mqsiprofile command, which is located in the following directory: install\dir/bin

 See Setting up a command environment for information about setting up the command environment; see Creating a broker on Linux and UNIX systems for instructions about creating a broker on your operating system.